 This document serves as the contract between Graduate Studies and the student.

-8) Exceptions to the written combined bachelor master policies are not permitted.
+8) Exceptions to the written combined bachelor master policies/contract are not permitted.
 Only written policies will be followed.

 Approved by the Dean of Graduate Studies, October 24, 2013